zackmdavis/Category_War/comment_on_deception_as_cooperation.md

 What does this have to do with signaling games?
 Well, the payoff matrix of the game specifies how "good" it is (for each of the sender and receiver) if the receiver chooses a given act in a given state.
 But knowing how "good" it is to perform a given act in a given state amounts to the same thing (modulo a negative [affine transformation](https://en.wikipedia.org/wiki/Affine_transformation)) as knowing how "bad" it is for the communication channel to "decode" a given state as a given act!
 We can thus see the payoff matrix of the game giving us two different distortion measures, one each for the sender and receiver.

-Following an old idea from Richard Blahut, we can have a rate–distortion function $R(D_S, D_R)$ with a two-dimensional domain (visualizable as a surface or heatmap) that takes as arguments a distortion target for _each_ of the two measures, and gives the minimum rate that can meet _both_.
+Following an old idea from Richard Blahut about designing a code for multiple end-user use cases, we can have a rate–distortion function $R(D_S, D_R)$ with a two-dimensional domain (visualizable as a surface or heatmap) that takes as arguments a distortion target for _each_ of the two measures, and gives the minimum rate that can meet _both_.
 Because this function depends only on the distribution of states from Nature, and on the payoff matrix, the sender and receiver don't need to have already chosen their strategies for us to talk about it; rather, we can see the strategies as chosen in response to this rate–distortion landscape.

 Take one of the simplest possible signaling games: three states, three signals, three acts, with sender and receiver each getting a payoff of 1 if the receiver chooses the _i_-th act in the _i_-th state for 1 ≤ _i_ ≤ 3—or rather, let's convert how-"good"-it-is payoffs, into equivalent how-"bad"-it-is distortions: sender and receiver measures both give a distortion of 1 when the _j_-th act is taken in the _i_-th state for _i_ ≠ _j_, and 0 when _i_ = _j_.